Skip to page content

 Highlights

-2. Three-year online program with occasional on-campus meetings
+- Three-year primarily online program with occasional on-campus meetings

 Curriculum

-The three-year program (with an optional fourth year, if needed, for dissertation completion) takes place primarily on the University of Georgia’s (UGA’s) Griffin campus with a one-week intensive program in June on the Athens campus.
-Students are required to complete two courses each term (fall, spring, and summer).
+The three-year program (with an optional fourth year, if needed, for dissertation completion) takes place primarily on the University of Georgia’s (UGA’s) Griffin campus, with one-week of intensive classes on the Athens campus each Summer.
+Students are required to complete two courses each term (Fall, Spring, and Summer) for three years.

 One main feature of this program is supervised internships.
 These can include special projects within a current job, special university projects, or work in an office other than the student’s own.